-This Sesame Roll recipe is adapted from the focaccia recipe I have made again and again and again over the last eight years or so.
-That’s my go-to for creating everything from traditional focaccia to rolls.
+This sesame roll recipe is adapted from the focaccia recipe I have made again and again and again over the last eight years or so.
+That’s my go-to base recipe for creating everything from traditional focaccia to rolls.
 It’s even good for homemade pretzels — if you are so inclined.
-For this recipe, I’ve changed up the method and the ingredients.
-I have also changed the shape of the loaves it produces, changed the glaze and added toasted sesame seeds (natch).
-But since it comes from a tried and true recipe, I know that it will produce a strong bread perfect for holding sausages just off the grill.
-You can’t use wimpy breads for that — something strong is just necessary.

-These rolls?
-I made them to hold some delicious bratwurst that I picked up at Whole Foods awhile back and froze.
+These rolls I made to hold some delicious bratwurst that I picked up at Whole Foods a while back and froze.
 I grilled the brats and then piled them high with sauerkraut (and mustard, if you like — but I don’t do mustard).
 They were the perfect vessel for my favorite wurst (aka sausage).
 Everybody loved them, and the super fresh bread really made the meal.

 No, baking isn’t an everyday thing for me.
-But when I feel like it, these rolls are totally worth whipping up.
+But when I feel like it, this hoagie roll recipe is totally worth whipping up.

 What’s your favorite type of sausage?